 How to Apply

 Candidates requesting consideration for admission to the master's program in Indigenous Studies must complete the online application through the Office of Graduate Studies.
 Applicants should upload the supporting application documents listed below to the online application.
 There is no need to send copies of application materials directly to the Indigenous Studies program.
-If you are interested in pursuing a joint M.A./J.D. with the KU School of Law or the PSM + ISP graduate certifcate, you will need to apply to both programs.
+If you are interested in pursuing a joint M.A./J.D. with the KU School of Law or the PSM + ISP graduate certificate, you will need to apply to both programs.

 The Indigenous Studies program accepts applications on a rolling basis, so apply to begin your studies either in the fall or spring semester.
 To be considered for University or departmental scholarships, the priority consideration deadline is April 1 for fall semester.

 - Transcript(s) from undergraduate or graduate institution(s) you have attended